michaelrsweet/codedoc/README.md

 Documentation
 -------------

-The `codedoc.1` man page provides documentation on how to use it.
+The codedoc man page provides documentation on how to use it.
+Further documentation can be found in the file "DOCUMENTATION.md".

 Getting Help And Reporting Problems